Subscribe to Our Content and Get a FREE Printable every Month to Make your Life Easier and Healthier

 Pick his preferred protein (yeah, this is serious spoiling) and cook a big batch that can be added every day to his kibble.
 Imagine if you had to eat the same food every day?
 As an added benefit, the food will be super healthy and nutritious.
 Check out an easy recipe for the best dog food here.
 It is a big success with our dogs and freezes very well.

 3- Find balance between obedience and your need to control your dog.

 Any dog will happily listen to your rules over time, they are very intelligent animals and can follow commands very easily.
 After they mature, the amount of language interactions you can have with your dog is huge.
-It will come naturally.
-There is no need for harsh commands that make the dog nervous and anxious to please you.
+It will come overtime, there are lots of dog training tips to help replacing harsh commands with simple and firm consistency.
 Balance, as always, is the best solution for you and your dog to enjoy every moment you spend together.

 4- Make your dog’s life interesting every day!